dmacri/Qt-VTK-viewer/doc/PLUGIN_ARCHITECTURE.md

 # Plugin System Architecture

-Technical documentation of the plugin system implementation for Qt-VTK-viewer developers.
+Technical documentation of the plugin system implementation for OOpenCal-Viewer developers.

 ## Table of Contents